-- 3.16 In 2014 382,330 tonnes of marine dredged primary aggregates was landed at Avonmouth, the largest quantity landed at any of the 10 ports within the Crown Estate's "South West Region" and accounting for 34.8% of the "South West" total of 1.097 mt that was landed in those ports, that year.
-(Source: Marine Aggregates The Crown Estate Licences Summary of Statistics 2014) - 3.17 In the period from 1990-2014 inclusive the highest tonnage of aggregate landed at Avonmouth was 618,145 tonnes (in 2007) significantly more than the 2014 figure of 382, 330 tonnes, suggesting that there may be significantly more capacity there than that latter (most recent) figure. - 3.18 Dredging is subject to a system of licensing.
-The Crown Estate Marine Aggregates: Capability and Portfolio 2014 indicates that the licensed areas in the Crown Estate's "South West Region" (which is basically the Bristol Channel) have a total annual permitted offtake tonnage of 2.
-21 million tonnes per annum, although the 3 year average annual offtake in 2014 was only 1.02 million tonnes, and the peak average offtake during the 10 year period was 1.77 million tonnes.
+- 4.16 In 2015 396,991 tonnes of marine dredged primary aggregates (sand and gravel) was landed at Avonmouth, the largest quantity landed at any of the 10 ports within the Crown Estate's "South West Region" and accounting for 34.9% of the "South West" total of 1.137 mt that was landed in those ports, that year.
+(Marine Aggregates: The Crown Estate Licences Summary of Statistics 2015) - 4.17 In the period from 1990-2014 inclusive the highest tonnage of aggregate landed at Avonmouth was 618,145 tonnes (in 2007) significantly more than the 2015 figure of 396,991 tonnes.
+This suggests that there may be significantly more capacity there than that latter (most recent) figure. - 4.18 Dredging is subject to a system of licensing.
+The Crown Estate Marine Aggregates: Capability and Portfolio 2015 indicates that the licensed areas in the Crown Estate's "South West Region" (which is basically the Bristol Channel) have a total annual permitted offtake tonnage of 1.7 million tonnes per annum, although the 3 year average annual offtake was only 1.06 million tonnes.
 This again suggests that permitted capacity exceeds demand.